 Are you aware that throughout a hail storm more than just your automobiles are potentially vulnerable to hail damage?
 This could mean costly future repair work.
 When hail hits, it can damage the roof or covering of your home as well as other personal property.
 Although hailstorms can be harmful, the quantity of damage can differ considerably.
 Our team lists some aspects that impact the type and degree of damage that might be impacted by a hailstorm.
-The experts at Greentek Property Solutions have also included a guide on how to identify hail damage to different types of shingles and roof products.
+The experts at Greentek Roofing and Solar have also included a guide on how to identify hail damage to different types of shingles and roof products.

 Throughout a hailstorm, wind direction and wind speed can vary.
 Modifications in wind conditions can impact the place and severity of hail impacts.